St. Martin's Day: Bonfires and lanterns

 Bonfires are lit on St Martin's Eve in the Rhineland region of Germany.
-In the fifteenth century, these bonfires were so numerous that the festival was nicknamed Funkentag (spark day).
-In the nineteenth century it was recorded that young people danced around the fire and leapt through the flames, and that the ashes were strewn on the fields to make them fertile.
+In the 15th century, these bonfires were so numerous that the festival was nicknamed Funkentag ('spark day').
+In the 19th century it was recorded that young people danced around the fire and leapt through the flames, and that the ashes were strewn on the fields to make them fertile.

 In some German and Dutch-speaking towns, there are nighttime processions of children carrying paper lanterns or turnip lanterns and singing songs of St Martin.
 These processions are known in German as Laternelaufen.

 Gift-bringers

 In parts of Flanders and the Rhineland, processions are led by a man on horseback representing St Martin, who may give out apples, nuts, cakes or other sweets for children.
 Historically, in Ypres, children hung up stockings filled with hay on Martinmas Eve, and awoke the next morning to find gifts in them.
 These were said to have been left by St Martin as thanks for the fodder provided for his horse.

 In the Swabia and Ansbach regions of Germany, a character called Pelzmärten ('pelt Martin' or 'skin Martin') appeared at Martinmas until the 19th century.
 With a black face and wearing a cow bell, he ran about frightening children, and he dealt out blows as well as nuts and apples.